How and when to plant fruit trees

 Another native fruit tree is the blackthorn, which produces sloes.
-These bluish-black berries will attract birds into your garden looking for a tasty snack.
+These bluish-black berries will attract birds to your garden looking for a tasty snack.
 Blackthorn is a hardy plant which copes well in exposed sites making it a good windbreak.

 When to plant fruit trees

 It's best to plant after leaf fall for deciduous trees.
-The right moment to plant within this time period will depend on the weather and soil conditions.
-For example it is best to plant blackthorn in March/April and crab apple in spring/summer as neither will do well in waterlogged soil.
+The right moment to plant in this time period will depend on the weather and soil conditions.
+For example, it's best to plant blackthorn in March or April, and crab apple in spring or summer as neither will do well in waterlogged soil.

 Where to plant your fruit trees

 Crab apple trees are adaptable but do best in full sun and well-draining soil.
 Blackthorn can be grown as a bush or a hedge and copes well in exposed areas.

-Trim any damaged roots.
+- Trim any damaged roots.

-Place plants in a row at a spacing of around 20cm (8in) – although this varies with the size of the plant at the time of planting.
+- Place plants in a row at a spacing of around 20cm (8in) – although this varies with the size of the plant at the time of planting.

-Ensure that the planting depth is correct by spreading the roots and checking that the point where they flare out from the stem is level with the soil.
+- Make sure the planting depth is correct by spreading the roots and checking that the point where they flare out from the stem is level with the soil.